How Marketers Use Analytics to Solve Problems

 Today’s marketers are made of steel.
-They have to cope with challenges that are constantly coming from all sides: changing markets, decreasing budgets, declining audiences, a lack of tools.
-While all these problems might be on the horizon, marketers are typically so busy with their current struggles that they can’t even see an avalanche coming.
+They have to deal with challenges that are constantly coming from all sides: changing markets, lower budgets, declined audiences, ios 15, martech tools...
+Marketers are typically so busy with their day-to-day struggles that they can’t even see the emerging issues.

-In this article, we talk about how analytics can help marketing specialists get their heads out of the routine and gain complete control over their marketing.
+In this article updated in 2023, we'll talk about how analytics can help marketing specialists get their heads out of the routine and gain complete control over their marketing performance.

 Disclaimer: